thisiscare/developer.carehealth.io/source/index.html.md

 > To authorize, you need an API Key.

 Care uses API keys to allow access to the API.
-You can get an Kittn API key from our partner team.
+You can get an API key from our partner team.

 The APIs expects for the API key to be included in all API requests to the server in a header that looks like the following: